srandalls/bobzurunkl/README.md

       of the French expression "et voilà!" or the American "easy as pie" or "piece of cake".

-      This sentiment is at the heart of what we intend to produce.
+      This sentiment is at the heart of what I intend to produce.

   2)  I viewed a presentation by Robert C. Martin - aka "Uncle Bob" - on "Clean Code".
 In a sincere effort to follow his wisdom, the code in this